froger-me/wp-packages-update-server/misc.md

 }
 ```

-Payload to acquire a reusable token or a true nonce:
+Payload to acquire a reusable token or a true nonce ; please note that **boolean values are NOT supported**: if the payload needs to include such value type, developers are invited to use the string `'true'`/`'false'`, or the integers `1`/`0` :

 ```php
 $payload = array(